 When you sit down to fill out your sales forecast template, you need to know:

-C). and the unit cost of production that you incur for each item.
+C).
+The unit cost of production that you incur for each item.

 The rest is a matter of simple arithmetic.
 Calculate your total sales, your total costs of production and then solve for the difference to check out your projected profits.
 Below is a simplified example of a completed sales forecast for the first quarter of a fiscal year.
 Check out this sample sales forecast: